Ubiqu0/Ubiquo/README.md

 ## RPI OS

 I have designed **Ubiquo** having in mind its use with a Raspbeery Pi 4.
-Install [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) (**IMPORTANT**:don't install Bullseye but the latest stable legacy version of Raspberry Pi OS Buster) and update it:
+Install the latest [Bullseye Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) and update it (**IMPORTANT:** install the 32-bit version):

 1. Install RPI with [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 2. Update and upgrade: ``` sudo apt-get update && sudo apt-get upgrade ```